Addison's disease

 Secondary adrenal insufficiency

-The pituitary gland makes a hormone called adrenocorticotropic hormone (ACTH).
-ACTH in turn causes the adrenal cortex to make its hormones.
-Having pituitary tumors that aren't cancer, inflammation and pituitary surgery can cause the pituitary gland to make too little ACTH.
+Typically, the pituitary gland makes a hormone called adrenocorticotropic hormone (ACTH).
+ACTH in turn causes the outer layer of the adrenal glands to make its hormones, including glucocorticoids and androgens.
+But with secondary adrenal insufficiency, too little ACTH causes the adrenal glands to make too little of these hormones.

-Most symptoms of secondary adrenal insufficiency are similar to those of primary adrenal insufficiency.
-However, people with secondary adrenal insufficiency don't have darkened skin and are less likely to have severe dehydration or low blood pressure.
+Most symptoms of secondary adrenal insufficiency are like those of Addison's disease.
+But people with secondary adrenal insufficiency don't develop darkened skin.
+And they're less likely to have serious dehydration or low blood pressure.
 They're more likely to have low blood sugar.

-A temporary cause of secondary adrenal insufficiency occurs when people who take corticosteroids, such as prednisone, to treat conditions such as asthma or arthritis, stop taking the medicine suddenly rather than tapering off.
+A short-term cause of secondary adrenal insufficiency can happen in people who suddenly stop taking medicines called corticosteroids.
+These medicines treat conditions such as asthma and arthritis.
+But stopping the medicine suddenly rather than tapering off can lead to secondary adrenal insufficiency.

 Adrenal glands